 - How important is it to get these sites connected before they go live?

-- Are new sites ever delayed by wayleave, traffic management, or do Excess Construction Charges (ECCs) impact your decision?
+- Are new sites ever delayed by wayleave or traffic management?

 - How are you providing resilience and diverse site connectivity currently?